 If you are looking for solitude, consider a kayak or canoe trip to see more of the park.
 Rentals are available in the concession area near the spring.
 An easy paddle on the Wekiva River and up the Rock Springs Run convinced us that its designation as a National Wild & Scenic River was well-deserved.
 Florida wildlife is everywhere –– ospreys, limpkins, wood storks, ibis, egrets, herons, alligators, and loads of turtles sunning on the partially submerged logs.

 The Wekiwa Springs State Park is a part of the Wekiva Basin ecosystem.
 Park neighbors include the Rock Springs Run State Preserve, the Lower Wekiva River Preserve State Park and the Wekiwa Springs State Park total almost 40,000 acres.
 Needless to say, there are plenty of nearby parks to explore that are real treasures for the Central Florida region.

 The next time we return and it’s not so hot outside, we’re going to plan a horseback ride and also take one of the recommended longer hikes.
 A horse camp and barn are near the north entrance with some great trails.
-There’s also plenty to explore in the flatwood, sandhill and scrub areas, which are home to more unique plant and animal habitats.
+There’s also plenty to explore in the flatwood, sandhill, and scrub areas.
+These are home to more unique plant and animal habitats.

-The park concession is open for your convenience daily from 9am-5pm.
-Snacks and cold drinks are always available and on busy summer weekends, grill items such as hot dogs and hamburgers are also sold.
-The concession stand usually has any item that you may have forgotten to make the most of your visit to the park — insect repellent, sunscreen, an underwater camera, towel or a snorkel mask.
+The park concession is open for your convenience daily from 9 am-5 pm.
+Snacks and cold drinks are always available.
+On busy summer weekends, grill items such as hot dogs and hamburgers are also sold.
+The concession stand usually has any item that you may have forgotten.
+These include insect repellent, sunscreen, an underwater camera, towel, or a snorkel mask.
 You can also pick up a souvenir to remember your visit — like a Wekiwa t-shirt or hat!

 Comments are closed.